ihor/NSPL/README.md

 **getType($var)**

-Returns variable type or its class name if it is an object
+Returns the variable type or its class name if it is an object

+**isList($var)**

+Returns true if the variable is a list

 **ArrayObject**